Is Wind Renewable or Nonrenewable? Get the Facts

 Among the many energy sources, there is a clear distinction between those that are renewable and those that are not.
 Renewable energy never ends, always renewing itself with no beginning or end.
 However, nonrenewable resources will be exhausted as we use them.

-Wind energy is classified as a renewable because it is produced by the constant dance of air currents.
+Wind power resources are classified as a renewable energy source because it is produced by the constant dance of air currents.
 This is in contrast to fossil fuels, which are finite resources in the energy family.

 Characteristics of Nonrenewable Energy